The Bankrate promise

 - Other types of emergency loans, like payday loans and car title loans, carry average APRs of close to 400 and 300 percent, respectively.

-- Credit card cash advances, which are another type of emergency loan, have an average APR of 24.80 percent and any amount borrowed starts accruing interest immediately.
+- Credit card cash advances, which are another type of emergency loan, have an average interest rate of 20.65 percent as of August 31, 2023 and any amount borrowed starts accruing interest immediately.

 Emergency loans and layoffs

-- Although jobs in health care, manufacturing, professional and technical services have been increasing in the U.S., so has the overall unemployment rate to 3.7 percent.
+- Although jobs in health care, manufacturing, professional and technical services have been increasing in the U.S., so has the overall unemployment rate to 3.5 percent, although it has risen .1 percent since July 2023.

 - Meta, Twitter, Lyft, Salesforce, Microsoft and Stripe are amongst the tech giants who have reduced their workforce by thousands in 2022.